Navigating the Rocky Road: Understanding and Coping with Relapse in Recovery

 woman wearing flannel

 My sobriety journey has been anything but a straight shot.
-Once I made the decision to really start making an effort to get sober there was nothing cut and dry about it.
+Once I made the decision to really start making an effort to get sober, there was nothing cut and dry about it.

 When relapse occurred I used it as a catalyst and excuse to really fuck shit up.
-My mentality automatically went to “I already screwed up.
+My mentality immediately went to, “I already screwed up.
 It can’t get any worse.”
-If there’s anything you take away from all of this let it be to not fall into the same mindset that I did, and that I know so many other addicts do.
-It CAN get worse.
-And it usually does.
-Don’t allow yourself to go there.
-Take a breathe.
-Forgive yourself for being human.
-Accept the choices that have been made, and rededicate yourself to shaking it off and moving the fuck on from it.
+If there’s anything you take away from all of this, let it be - do not fall into the same mindset that I did.

-Relapse doesn’t send you back to the very beginning.
-It doesn’t seal your fate.
-It does not define you.
-It does not disregard all the progress you’ve made up until that point.
-Any day sober is one worth celebrating and patting yourself on the back for.
+Any day sober is one worth celebrating!
 This shit is not easy.
 Don’t try to convince yourself or allow others to tell you differently.
 Days where weakness and temptation sneak up on you are still not without purpose.
 Mistakes only give us the opportunity to grow and learn.

 motivational quote

-With every relapse of mine I learned even more about myself and my addiction.
-Each time I implemented and tried things that I had not the time prior.
-The longer you stay dedicated to getting better the more intimately you get to know yourself.
-The more you are honest with yourself and willing to make changes to prevent a mirroring downfall you find yourself right back on track.
-Don’t let anyone including yourself shoot you down.
-Do not be defeated.
-It takes incredible strength and courage to keep going.
-But you can do hard things.
+The longer you stay dedicated to getting better, the more intimately you get to know yourself.
+The more you are honest with yourself and willing to make changes to prevent a mirroring downfall, you find yourself right back on track.

 Preventing relapse is an ongoing effort, and there are several strategies to help maintain long-term recovery: